Zdeněk Kos: Coaching career

 After his playing career, Kos worked as a basketball coach.
 He coached the Austrian men's national team from 1990 to 1993.
 Kos also worked as a coach in youth basketball in Klosterneuburg and Vienna for many years.
 From 2006 to 2008, Kos served as coach of the women's Flying Foxes Vienna, guiding the squad to Austrian championship titles in 2007 and 2008.

-Family
+Personal life

 His son Zdeněk Kos junior (born 1974) played basketball in the Austrian Bundesliga in the late 1990s and the first half of the 2000s.